freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-data-structures/add-key-value-pairs-to-javascript-objects.md

 assert(foods.strawberries === 27);
 ```

-The `foods` object's first definition should not be changed directly.
+The definition of the `foods` object should not be changed.

 ```js
 assert(